 Urban regions face major challenges in the future supply of food, water and energy.
-The IN-SOURCE project takes up the Food-Water-Energy (FWE) nexus in three case studies to analyze relationships and synergies between resources: Ludwigsburg County (DE), the Gowanus/Brooklyn neighborhood, New York City (USA), and the City of Vienna (A).
-The team is investigating scenarios for an integrated CO2-neutral and sustainable infrastructure and is developing an urban data and modelling framework to help analyse food-water-energy systems and relationships along the nexus.
-Based on the requirements of urban and regional stakeholders, a common 3D data model for cities and regions in Europe and the United States will be used.
+The IN-SOURCE project addresses the Food-Water-Energy (FWE) nexus in three case studies to analyze relationships and synergies between resources: Ludwigsburg County (DE), the Gowanus/Brooklyn neighborhood, New York City (USA), and the City of Vienna (A).
+Here, the interdisciplinary team is investigating scenarios for an integrated CO2-neutral and sustainable infrastructure by developing an urban data and modeling framework to help analyze food-water-energy systems and relationships along the nexus.
+Oriented to the needs of urban and regional stakeholders, a common 3D data model for cities and regions in Europe and the US will be used for this purpose.

-At the HFT, a web-based 3D visualization of the Ludwigsburg district was created in previous and parallel projects, which includes a digital landscape model and the entire building stock.
-In it, the heat demand and photovoltaic potential for each individual building in the district can be visualized (39 municipalities and about 0.5 million inhabitants).
+At HFT Stuttgart, a web-based 3D visualization of the Ludwigsburg district was created in previous and parallel projects, which includes a digital landscape model and the entire building stock.
+This makes it possible to visualize the heat demand and photovoltaic potential for each individual building in the district (39 municipalities and about 500,000 inhabitants).
 IN-SOURCE extends this 3D model with data on biomass, food and water/wastewater.
 For this purpose, parameters for the extension of the data model are derived from detailed analyses.

-In order to calculate e.g. energetic biomass potentials, a new workflow within the simulation platform SimStadt developed at the HFT is being worked out.
+In order to perform modeling along the FWE nexus, new workflows were developed within the SimStadt simulation platform developed at HFT Stuttgart.
 Currently, various workflows are already defined in SimStadt, such as solar potential analysis, PV potential analysis, or heating/cooling demand analysis with renovation strategy.
 In IN-SOURCE, especially workflows for biomass and food potential simulation and urban water demand simulation have been extended.
-With the new biomass workflow the locally available energy potential (in combination with the local PV potential) can be compared to the calculated energy demand of the district and synergies between nutrition and energy can be shown.
-Finally, the water required to produce the biomass is also included in order to understand the interactions in the complex food-energy-water complex.
+With the new biomass workflow, for example, the locally available energy potential (in combination with the local PV potential) can be compared to the modeled energy demand of the district and synergies between food and energy can be shown.
+Finally, the water required for biomass production was included to explore the interactions in the food-energy-water complex.
 Simulations of urban water demand help to better understand the impact of demand on decisions on the potential side.

-The German sub-project takes up the ambitious climate protection plan of the County of Ludwigsburg ("climate neutral until 2050") in order to support its implementation, provide decision support and show synergies in the FWE area.
-Scenarios with a time horizon of 2050 are to show solutions for the realization of a maximum renewable supply, for example the potentials of sustainable energy, efficient wastewater treatment with waste2power and reuse of wastewater for irrigation in agriculture or the district wide biomass utilization potential with energy-food balance.
+The German subproject takes up the ambitious climate protection plan of the district Ludwigsburg, provides decision support and makes interactions in the FWE sector transparent.
+Scenarios with a time horizon until 2050 are to show in particular solutions for the realization of a maximum renewable supply under consideration of their interactions on the local food production and the water balance of the district.

 |Partner (external)||City University of New York (CUNY), New York Institute of Technology (NYIT), AIT - Austrian Institute of Technology GmbH - Center for Energy, University of Natural Resources and Applied Life Sciences Vienna, Ludwigsburg District, AH Consult Stuttgart|